raspberrypi/documentation/configuration/config-txt/overclocking.md

 Changing `core_freq` is not supported on the Pi 4, any change from the default will almost certainly cause a failure to boot.

-It is recommended to use `gpu_freq` rather than the individual frequency settings as this will result in best performance.
+It is recommended when overclocking to use the individual frequency settings rather than `gpu_freq` on the Pi 4, as since it sets `core_freq` it is likely to not have the desired effect.

 ### force_turbo